-SOS Children's Villages International developed the Quality4Children project in collaboration with the International Foster Care Organisation (IFCO) and the International Federation of Educative Communities (FICE) to share 'good practice' and make available tools to improve conditions for children and young people living in alternative care, and to ensure that their rights and best interests are fulfilled.
+SOS Children's Villages International developed the Quality4Children project in collaboration with the International Foster Care Organisation (IFCO) and the International Federation of Educative Communities (FICE) to share 'good practices' and make tools available to improve conditions for children and young people living in alternative care, and to ensure that their rights are fulfilled and best interests are met.

-Several members of the project steering group were young people, ensuring that the Quality4Children Standards are strongly informed by young people's points of view.
+Several young people were members of the project steering group, ensuring that the Quality4Children Standards are strongly informed by young people's points of view.

 The Quality4Children Standards in 27 languages are available for dowload here.